Immortal-Pi/pythonBasics/Readme.txt

 # pythonBasics

-Learning python for data science
-Initial learning
-  CS50's Introduction to programming with python
+  Introduction to programming with python

 	• Functions and variables
 	• Conditions